Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has implemented IAM WAF and Amazon CloudFront for an application.
 The application runs on Amazon EC2 instances that are part of an Auto Scaling group.
 The Auto Scaling group is behind an Application Load Balancer (ALB).
 The IAM WAF web ACL uses an IAM Managed Rules rule group and is associated with the CloudFront distribution.
 CloudFront receives the request from IAM WAF and then uses the ALB as the distribution's origin.
 During a security review, a security engineer discovers that the infrastructure is susceptible to a large, layer 7 DDoS attack.
 How can the security engineer improve the security at the edge of the solution to defend against this type of attack?

 - [ ] Configure the CloudFront distribution to use the Lambda@Edge feature.
 Create an IAM Lambda function that imposes a rate limit on CloudFront viewer requests.
 Block the request if the rate limit is exceeded.
-- [ ] Configure the IAM WAF web ACL so that the.
-Web ACL has more capacity units to process all IAM WAF rules faster.
+- [ ] Configure the IAM WAF web ACL so that the Web ACL has more capacity units to process all IAM WAF rules faster.
 - [x] Configure IAM WAF with a rate-based rule that imposes a rate limit that automatically blocks requests when the rate limit is exceeded.
 - [ ] Configure the CloudFront distribution to use IAM WAF as its origin instead of the ALB.

 ### A company has multiple accounts in the AWS Cloud.
 Users in the developer account need to have access to specific resources in the production account.
-What is the MOST secure.
-Way to provide this access?
+What is the MOST secure way to provide this access?

 - [ ] Create one IAM user in the production account.
 Grant the appropriate permissions to the resources that are needed.
 Share the password only with the users that need access.
 - [ ] Create cross account access with an IAM role in the developer account.
 Grant the appropriate permissions to this role.
 Allow users in the developer account to assume this role to access the production resources.